rzr/webthing-iotjs/README.md

 # {"on":true}
 ```

-Then thing can be connected to Mozilla IoT gateway using the Thing Web URL adapter.
+Then this thing can be connected to gateway, and rules configured to use the actuator.

 ## GUIDE: ##